Weather

 What to Do

 A popular outing in Umbria would be to visit the region's beautiful churches, such as the Basilica of San Francesco d'Assisi and the Duomo di Orvieto.
-If you're an art fan head to Perugia and the Galleria Nazionale dell’Umbria, which features an impressive collection of Renaissance and medieval art.
+If you're an art fan head to Perugia and the Galleria Nazionale dell'Umbria, which features an impressive collection of Renaissance and medieval art.
 And Umbria isn't known as Italy's "green heart" for nothing.
-While here you should partake of the region's famous foraged truffles and sample its highly quaffable wines like the Trebbianos and Sangioveses.
-For wine tastings, head to the Pomario winery in Perugia or the or Lungarotti, in Torgiano.
+Here, you should partake in the region's famous foraged truffles and sample its highly quaffable wines like the Trebbianos and Sangioveses.
+For wine tastings, head to the Pomario winery in Perugia or the Lungarotti in Torgiano.

-If you do decide to cross over into Tuscany, and you're there at the end of the month, you can catch the celebrations of the summer solstice on or around June 21st.
-This operates somewhat in Tandem with the Feast of St. John, on June 24th.
-There are incredible fireworks displays in Florence during this period, and the best vantage point to witness it is from the Santa Trinita Bridge looking out to the Piazzale Michelangelo.
+If you do decide to cross over into Tuscany, and you're there at the end of the month, you can catch the celebrations of the summer solstice on or around June 21.
+This operates somewhat in Tandem with the Feast of St. John, on June 24.
+There are incredible fireworks displays in Florence during this period, and the best vantage point to witness them is from the Santa Trinita Bridge, looking out to the Piazzale Michelangelo.

 Events in June

-Republic Day.
-This national holiday falls on June 2nd and celebrates the day in 1946 when the nation voted to switch from a monarchy to a republic.
+Republic Day, Nationwide (June 2).
+This national holiday commemorates the day in 1946 when the nation voted to switch from a monarchy to a republic.
 Many businesses are closed, and there are celebrations, parades, and fireworks throughout the country, particularly in Rome.

-Feast of St. John.
-Every June 24th there are religious festivities in Turin, Florence, and Genoa to celebrate John the Baptist.
-In Florence, there's a parade in the historic center of the city followed by fireworks over the Arno River in the evening.
+Feast of St. John (June 24).
+Every year, there are religious festivities in Turin, Florence, and Genoa to celebrate John the Baptist.
+In Florence, there's a parade in the historic center of the city, followed by fireworks over the Arno River in the evening.

-Feast of St. Peter and St. Paul.
-This holiday celebrating Rome's two patron saints falls on June 29th, and of course, the big celebration occurs in Italy's capital city.
+Feast of St. Peter and St. Paul, Rome (June 29).
+This big holiday celebrating Rome's two patron saints occurs in Italy's capital city.

-Summer Solstice.
-This typically takes place around June 21st, although exact dates change yearly.
+Summer Solstice, Nationwide (June 21).
+This typically takes place around June 21, although exact dates change yearly.
 There are celebrations throughout the country, with some of the grandest in Florence.

 Highlights of Italy - 14 Days.
 Discover the sights and delights of Italy on this two-week highlights tour.
 Explore the floating city of Venice, the Renaissance jewel of Florence, and the Eternal City of Rome